 From a planet perspective, this could leave a pretty hefty carbon emissions footprint.
 As an example, a one-way flight from China to the US will produce one ton of carbon dioxide (check it out http://www.carbonfootprint.com).
 As a visual picture, one ton is the quantity of air space filled up by a hot air balloon.
 That’s 5 hot air balloons worth of carbon dioxide for one color or 250 hot air balloons of carbon dioxide for a small 50 color palette!
 From a profit perspective, it has been communicated by DataColor that one lab-dip submit set costs about $225/color in lab and shipping costs.
 That equates to $11,250 for a small 50 color palette!
 In addition, the time it takes to exchange and review all of these lab-dips can take weeks and puts pressure on the already tight color development timelines.
 From a people perspective, the management of all these lab-dips is a daunting task.
 Typically, the information exchange is conducted via e-mail or spreadsheets.
 Hours are spent to just keep track of the data and communicate and in some cases, additional resources are required to keep up with the information.

 Reducing the impact on planet, profit and people

-As a result, the color standard minimizes the impact on planet, profit and people.
+As a result, the color standard minimizes the impact on the planet, profit, and people.
 From a planet perspective, a color standard reduces the lab-dips required for color approval by 75%.
-Therefore, if we take the above 50 color palette, the carbon footprint using the color standard route will reduced by 75% or a savings of 190 hot air balloons worth of carbon dioxide.
+Therefore, if we take the above 50 color palette, the carbon footprint using the color standard route will be reduced by 75% or a savings of 190 hot air balloons worth of carbon dioxide.